About

 Pronunciation

-My second name is pronounced ‘perl’ or ‘perrrl’ if you roll your r’s (also made by oysters ⚪🦪🐚)
+My second name, Pearl, is pronounced ‘perl’ or ‘perrrul’ if you roll your r’s (also made by oysters ⚪🦪🐚)

 Jeda Pearl (she/her) is a Scottish Jamaican writer and artist based in Edinburgh, Scotland.
-Her work often traverses/reflects the ‘in between’ and explores the intersections of be/longing, (intergenerational) memory, illness and disability, secrecy and survival.
 In 2022, she was shortlisted for the Sky Arts RSL Award and longlisted for the Women Poets’ Prize.
 Art installations include Windrush Legacy Creative Reflections (2023), Caledonian Biotech Library, 3033 (Scottish Storytelling Centre, 2022) and Acts of Observation (Collective, 2021).
 Performances include StAnza, Hidden Door, Push the Boat Out, Cymera and Edinburgh International Book Festival.
-Her poems and short stories are published by New Writing Scotland, Open Book, Not Going Back to Normal, Shoreline of Infinity, Aesthetica, and Peepal Tree Press. @JedaPearl jedapearl.com.
+Her poems and short stories are published by New Writing Scotland, Open Book, Not Going Back to Normal, Shoreline of Infinity, Aesthetica, Tapsalteerie, and her debut poetry collection, Time Cleaves Itself, is forthcoming from Peepal Tree Press. @JedaPearl jedapearl.com.

 Photos